 Wood penthouses are limited by the construction classification permitted for the building.
 FRTW is permitted for use on buildings of Type I construction two stories or less above grade plane and in Type II construction when the exterior of the penthouse is 5 feet or more from lot lines in accordance with Section 1509.
+A 1-hour fire-resistance rating is required when the exterior wall of the penthouse is less than 20 feet from the lot line.

-Type III, IV and VA construction permits the penthouse to be Type IV construction or FRTW if 20 feet or more from the lot line.
+Type III, IV and VA construction permit the penthouse to be Type IV construction or FRTW if 20 feet or more from the lot line.